national-underground-asset-register/nuar-enquiry-api-spec/README.md

 ## Contents

 - **README.md** - this README file
-- **[ProposedWorksEnquiry_OpenAPI.html](ProposedWorksEnquiry_OpenAPI.html)** - an interactive local web page documenting the endpoints of the API including details of parameters and responses
+- **[ProposedWorksEnquiry_OpenAPI.html](ProposedWorksEnquiry_OpenAPI.html)** - an interactive downloadable web page documenting the endpoints of the API including details of parameters and responses
 - **[ProposedWorksEnquiry_OpenAPI.json](ProposedWorksEnquiry_OpenAPI.json)** - the OpenAPI specification in json format
 - **[ProposedWorksEnquiry_OpenAPI.yaml](ProposedWorksEnquiry_OpenAPI.yaml)** - the OpenAPI specification in yaml format